 The Read command allows the master to access any memory location in a random manner.
 After the READ instruction has been sent to the slave, the two bytes of the Word Address are transmitted, with an Acknowledge sequence being performed after each byte.
 Then, the slave sends the first data byte to the master.
-If more data is to be read, the master sends a MAK, indicating
+If more data is to be read, the master sends a MAK, indicating that the slave should output the next data byte.
+This continues until the master sends a NoMAK, which ends the operation.

-To provide sequential reads in this manner, the 11XX contains an internal Address Pointer which is incremented by one after the transmission of each byte.
+To provide sequential reads in this manner, the 11AA02EXX contains an internal Address Pointer which is incremented by one after the transmission of each byte.
 This Address Pointer allows the entire memory contents to be serially read during one operation.
-When the highest address is reached, the Address Pointer rolls over to address '0x000' if the master chooses to continue the operation by providing a MAK.
+When the highest address is reached, the Address Pointer rolls over to address '0x00' if the master chooses to continue the operation by providing a MAK.